Hierarchy in an agile team

 Mastering the Product Backlog

-Many people wonder how a tester engages in team activities in Agile methodology.
+Many people wonder how a tester engages in team activities in Agile methodologies.
 Let’s have a look at a tester’s possible tasks within a Scrum Team, to obtain a better understanding of his role in an agile team, particularly in Scrum.

 As the tester knows the entire application and understands the user’s role and the value added with every functionality, he can take care of the quality, testability and usability of a functionality at the stage of the Product Owner’s verification of requirements.

 The tester’s knowledge at the stage of mastering the Backlog can help to avoid unnecessary work, which could result in the Product Owner not delivering the value expected.
 Effects?
 The whole agile team saves time on developing the functionality that would be impractical, a copy of previously implemented solutions or useless in the delivered system.
 We save time, as instead of rectifying incorrectly planned solutions, we focus on delivering expected results and high-quality products.

 Is estimation only for developers?
 It is a common opinion among Agile teams, I must admit.
 From my own experience, I can say that mastering the product Backlog and eliminating unnecessary work plays a key role in the estimation of tasks by the Scrum Team.